ESMStereo: Enhanced ShuffleMixer Disparity Upsampling for Real-Time and Accurate Stereo Matching: Experiment

 \subsection{Performance on Edge Computing Devices}

 The ESMStereo models are deployed on the NVIDIA Jetson AGX Orin platform with 64 GB of memory.
-To evaluate their inference time and optimize performance for this hardware, the models are converted into TensorRT engines using FP16 (16-bit floating-point) precision.
-Inference performance is measured in terms of frequency (frames per second, FPS) and is evaluated using the trtexec command over 200 consecutive runs.
-The results, as shown in Tab.\ref{agx}, demonstrate that the ESMStereo-S-gwc and ESMStereo-M-gwc models achieve inference rates exceeding 90 FPS and 25 FPS, respectively, without compromising accuracy.
+To optimize inference performance on edge hardware, the models are converted into TensorRT engines using FP16 (16-bit floating-point) precision.
+Inference performance is evaluated in terms of frames per second (FPS) using the trtexec tool over 200 consecutive runs.
+We additionally evaluated the impact of FP16 conversion on accuracy using the SceneFlow benchmark.
+The results show no observable degradation in EPE compared to the original implementation.
+This is mainly due to two factors: (i) ESMStereo relies primarily on convolutional and correlation-based operations that are well-supported under FP16 precision on modern Tensor Cores, and (ii) the model does not involve aggressive quantization or nonlinear operations that are sensitive to reduced numerical precision.
+As shown in Table \ref{agx}, the ESMStereo-S-gwc and ESMStereo-M-gwc models achieve inference rates exceeding 90 FPS and 25 FPS, respectively, while maintaining identical benchmark accuracy to the original FP32 baseline.